utility-library/documentation/docs/client/native/CreateLoop.md

 # CreateLoop
-Create a while true do loop
+Create a while true do loop, in the callback send the loopId

 | Argument              | Data Type                            | Nedeed                    | Default         | Description
 | ----------------------| ------------------------------------ | ------------------------- |-----------------|-------------